Study at TCU

 Liberal Arts and Sciences

-The following 3 colleges and 8 departments are now organized under the Faculty of Liberal Arts and Sciences.
+The following three colleges and eight departments are now organized under the aegis of Faculty of Liberal Arts and Sciences:

 1. Humanities and Social Sciences Division